Bankruptcy: Credit Counseling Before Filing

 Pre-Bankruptcy Counseling and Education Requirements

-Credit counseling and debtor education may not be provided at the same time in order to meet bankruptcy filing requirements.
-Specifically, credit counseling must be completed before filing, while debtor education must take place after filing (but before debts are discharged).
-Upon completion of your U.S. Trustee-approved counseling and education programs, you will be issued an authenticated certificate to file with the court.
+Credit counseling and debtor education may not be provided at the same time to meet bankruptcy filing requirements.
+Credit counseling must be completed before filing, while debtor education must take place after filing (but before debts are discharged).
+Upon completing your U.S. Trustee-approved counseling and education programs, you will be issued an authenticated certificate to file with the court.

 Before Filing: Credit Counseling

 Pre-bankruptcy counseling with an approved provider should, at the very least, include the following: